ysirob554/Capstone-Stroke-Risk-Prediction-A-Comparison-of-Clinical-and-Lifestyle-Factors/README.md

 - Clinical Features: representing medical risk factors

-- Lifestyle Features: representing behaviorial and demographic factors
+- Lifestyle Features: representing behavioral and demographic factors

 Model Selection:
-Multiple supervised learning algorithms were trained and evaluate to compare both algorithmic performance and predictive values of different feature groups
+Multiple supervised learning algorithms were trained and evaluated to compare both algorithmic performance and predictive values of different feature groups

-First two baseline models were trained:
+First two baseline models were trained using specific feature sets:

 - Random Forest Classifier:
 This was selected for its ability to capture the nonlinear relationship between the target variables and the other factors, and its ability to be insensitive to extreme values and skewness.